EricJLarson/eejarcompare/README.md

 Migrated EE JAR Comparator
 ====================

-This sciprt determines whether a JAR is functionally changed by the Apache EE migration tool.
+This sciprt determines whether a JAR is functionally changed by the [Tomcate EE Migration Tool](https://tomcat.apache.org/download-migration.cgi).

 Specifically, on a list of local JARs, this runs the Apache Javax EE -> Jakarta EE migration tool, then compares the bytecodes of the original classes with the converted classes.